kozakaron/Bubble_dynamics_simulation/README.md

 Finally you need to choose one of the several IDEs available.
 The most popular choice is [Visual Studio Code](https://code.visualstudio.com/download).
 An alternative is Jupyter Lab.
 You can downlad the new [desktop version](https://jupyter.org/), or download [Anaconda](https://www.anaconda.com/products/distribution), and launch it from the Anaconda Prompt by typing `jupyter lab`.
 This way only one drive will be avalible.
 Launch with `jupyter lab --notebook-dir=F:/` to change to *F* drive.

 Note that there are 2 types of python file out there:
 * **.py** files: The original python format.
 It's just plain text, like *.c* *.cpp* *.h*.
 You can edit them in any text editor, and run them from a command prompt without any IDEs.
-Only *.py* files can be imported into other projects as libraries, this is the reason I use them.
+Only *.py* files can be imported into other projects as libraries. **The .py files contain the source code of the package.**
 * **.ipynb** files: The notebook format, in a text editor you will see a html like structure, which has to be rendered, thus you need to use an IDE.
 A notebook contains code cells, which can run separately, and have they own output.
 There are also markdown cells, which displays formatted text with headers, latex formulas, images, etcetera.
-Some IDEs can generate a table of content from the headers.
+Some IDEs can generate a table of content from the headers. **The .ipynb files contain examples to showcase the capabilities of the package.**

 ### The f-string